Growth exposes what the organization has outgrown.

 How Leadership Evolution Actually Begins

-Leadership evolution begins with three disciplined commitments.
+Leadership and organizational capacity strengthen through three disciplined commitments.
 Together, they separate organizations that scale sustainably from those that stall.

 1. The Commitment to See Clearly